chef/chef-oss-practices/contributors/guide/collaborative-dev.md

 Collaboration is key to ensuring high quality code for any project.
 In order to promote a collaborative coding environment Chef utilizes testing, code reviews, and pairing.

+## Open Design Process

+For a software community to be engaged they must have visibility and say in the process and direction of a project.

+In order to promote visibility into our projects we have outlined communication standards that focus on durable mediums and public facing discussions (See [Communication](../../communication/README.md)).
+Except in the case of confidential customer or business strategy information we aim to present our community with full insight into our day to day project development process.

+We also want our community to be able to participapte in that process.
+To offer input beyond just that of a feature requests each project implements a 'Design Proposal' process.
+Design Proposals allow community members to propose a change that _they_ plan to implement, and gives both the community and project maintainers the ability to discuss the potential change before a PR is opened.
+See the [Design Proposal](design-proposals.md) document for more details on this process.

 ## Code Reviews

 As a community we believe in the value of code review for all contributions.
 Code review increases both the quality and readability of our codebase, which in turn produces high quality software.